srom/cma-es/README.md

 ### 3. Run the search

 The search method runs until the maximum number of generation is reached or until one of the early termination criteria is met.

-The default maximum number of generations is 500.
+By default, the maximum number of generations is 500.

 ```python
 cma.search();